muratkeremozcan/pizza-api/README.md

 ### Cypress Setup

 Before diving into testing feature flags, we will setup Cypress and transfer over the final CRUD e2e spec from the repo [cypress-crud-api-test](https://github.com/muratkeremozcan/cypress-crud-api-test).
 That repo was featured in the blog post [CRUD API testing a deployed service with Cypress](https://dev.to/muratkeremozcan/crud-api-testing-a-deployed-service-with-cypress-using-cy-api-spok-cypress-data-session-cypress-each-4mlg).
-Note that the said repo and this service used to be separate, and now we are combining the two.
+Note that the said repo and this service used to be separate repositories - that is a known anti-pattern - and now we are combining the two.
+The change will provide us with the ability to use the LaunchDarkly instance to make flag state assertions.
+We would not have that capability if the test code was in a separate repo than the source code.

 The branch prior to this work can be checked out at `before-cypress-setup`, and the PR for cypress setup can be found [here](https://github.com/muratkeremozcan/pizza-api/pull/6/files).
 If you are following along, a practical way to accomplish this section is to copy over the PR.

 So far the milestone branches look as such: